 Kidpower’s Safety Rules About Private Areas:

 Remember that while touch for health and safety (such as a doctor’s exam) might not be a choice, it should never be a secret.
 Tell children: “If you have a safety problem, tell an adult you trust and keep telling until you get the help you need.
 If one adult doesn’t listen, tell another.”

 For children, the Kidpower safety rules about touching, showing, or viewing anyone’s private areas are:

-“Your private areas are the parts of your body that can be covered by a swimming suit.
+“Your private areas are the parts of your body that can be covered by a two-piece swimming suit.
 For play or teasing, other people should not touch your private areas, nor should they ask you to touch their private areas, nor should they take or show you movies or pictures about people and their private areas.
-For health or safety, such as if you’re sick, your parents or doctor might need to touch your private areas, but it is never a secret.”
+For health or safety, such as if you are sick, your grownups or doctor might need to touch your private areas, but it is never a secret.”

 For more information about helping kids talk about problems with loved ones read our article, Sometimes the People Kids Love Have Problems – What Children Do and Do NOT Need to Know

 When teaching Kidpower in a classroom, we ask the students, “Who would you go to for help if you have a safety problem?”